mrisen/inet-showcases/wireless/coexistence/doc/index.rst

 The simulation can be run by choosing the ``Coexistence`` configuration from omnepp.ini.
 It looks like the following when the simulation is run:

+..
+TODO when running the coexistence configuration it looks like the following...

 .. video:: coexistence1.mp4
    :width: 90%
    :align: center